SH0DAN-HakZ0R/Newdoria-AI/README.md

 These are bots made most specifically for trading.
 And it will be updated when I have time.
 I would not advice any novice programmer to try to run the bots, which you can do if you download the scource code.
-Because 3 key files are config files are encrypted and not for your eyes, unless you're a very special snowflake.
+Because the 3 key files that are config files are encrypted and not for your eyes, unless you're a very special snowflake.
-Hence, to run the bots, you create:
+Hence, to run the bots, you can create:

 A: a config file.
 B: modules file by downloading each module.